19 Things You Didn’t Know About Camilla, Queen Consort of the United Kingdom

 She loves dogs

 Just like Queen Elizabeth loved her corgis, Queen Consort Camilla loves her dogs.
 Back in 2011, she adopted a Jack Russell Terrier puppy named Beth, her first rescue pup from a shelter.
 To keep Beth company, she adopted another dog in 2012, also a Jack Russell, named Bluebell.
+The two are now Buckingham Palace’s newest royal pups.
 Camilla is also a patron of the charity Medical Detection Dogs.
 She was able to watch the dogs give demonstrations in sniffing out various diseases.
 In February of 2019, she visited the pups and their trainers and helped to open their new facility.

 She does a lot of charity work